Q. Why do some Vegans use honey while others oppose it?

 Q. Why do vegans have "Fake Meat"?

-A. The word "meat" is rooted in the Old English term "mete", which meant "item of food", so it is not Vegans and Vegetarians who are using the word "meat" incorrectly, but the flesh traders and flesh farmers who have kidnapped the word for their materialistic purposes.
+A. The word "meat" is rooted in the Old English term "mete", which meant "item of food".
+Therefore, it is not Vegans and Vegetarians who are using the word "meat" incorrectly, but rather the flesh traders and flesh farmers who have appropriated the word for their materialistic purposes.
 A vegan substitute for flesh is not fake meat.
 It is a natural, edible, nourishing food sourced from plants and fungi preferred by those who wish to live an ethical, compassionate, and healthy lifestyle.
 That said, some vegan sausages and other products sold as flesh alternatives are often labelled "fake meat" and are designed to mimic the taste, texture and appearance of the product that was once part of a living animal's body.
 But why should this be an issue?
-Maybe people who like the taste of flesh do not eat it because they have a conscience.
+Perhaps people who enjoy the taste of flesh refrain from eating it because they have a conscience.
 Take your hat off to them.

 Q. Why is flesh now being referred to as Protein?